Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

  1. Notice more messages are being sent to Server.1 than to Server.2
  1. Use a [MSMQ viewing tool](/transports/msmq/viewing-message-content-in-msmq.md) to inspect queue contents.
- 1. Keep hitting enter and observe number of messages in Server.1 and Server.2 queues.
+ 1. Keep hitting enter and observe the number of messages in the Server.1 and Server.2 queues.
- 1. Notice that although Server.2 processes messages 50% slower than Server.1, the numbers of messages in both queues are almost equal.
+ 1. Notice that although Server.2 processes messages 50% slower than Server.1, the number of messages in both queues are almost equal.

 ## Code walk-through